populationgenomics/ourdna-browser/README.md

 `ENVIRONMENT_TAG` will also determine which sub-directory of `GNOMAD_DEPLOYMENTS_PROJECT_PATH` Terraform will use for configuration, so this is the directory where you specify the amount of resources (such as storage) that the cluster has.

-9. Configure Kubernetes:
+10. Configure Kubernetes:
 ```
 make kube-config
 ```

-10. Prepare ES cluster master nodes:
+11. Prepare ES cluster master nodes:
 ```
 make eck-create
 make eck-apply
 ```

-11. Wait a bit for nodes to start, then check if running:
+12. Wait a bit for nodes to start, then check if running:
 ```
 make eck-check
 ```

-12. Create ES server (more details [here](https://github.com/broadinstitute/gnomad-deployments/tree/main/elasticsearch)):
+13. Create ES server (more details [here](https://github.com/broadinstitute/gnomad-deployments/tree/main/elasticsearch)):
 ```
 make elastic-create
 ```

-13. Create Redis server
+14. Create Redis server:
 ```
 make redis-create
 ```

-14. Wait a bit for ES disks to be created, then forward ES port so we can talk to it:
+15. Wait a bit for ES disks to be created, then forward ES port so we can talk to it:
 ```
 make forward-es-http
 ```

-15. Store ES password for later use:
+16. Store ES password for later use:
 ```
 export ELASTICSEARCH_PASSWORD=$(make -s es-secret-get)
 make es-secret-create
 ```

-16. Create '`browser/build.env`' in the gnomad-browser location and provide gnomAD (OurDNA Browser) API url:
+17. Create '`browser/build.env`' in the gnomad-browser location and provide gnomAD (OurDNA Browser) API url:

 ```
 echo 'GNOMAD_API_URL="https://ourdna.populationgenomics.org.au/api"' > $GNOMAD_PROJECT_PATH/browser/build.env
 ```

-17. Build all components:
+18. Build all components:
 ```
 make docker
 ```

-18. Create new deployment:
+19. Create new deployment:
 ```
 make deploy-create
 ```

-19. Deploy:
+20. Deploy:
 ```
 make deploy-apply
 ```

-20. Preview all deployments:
+21. Preview all deployments:
 ```
 make deployments-list
 ```

-21. Setup Ingress (TODO get static IP address working).
+22. Setup Ingress (TODO get static IP address working).

 This requires an external IP address (VPC Network / IP Addresses in the Google Cloud console) that corresponds to the name given by `kubernetes.io/ingress.global-static-ip-name` in `$(GNOMAD_PROJECT_PATH)/deploy/manifests/ingress/$(ENVIRONMENT_TAG)/gnomad.ingress.yaml`.